metacraft-labs/nimbus-eth2/dvt-keystore-specification.md

 The secrets and the states involved in the key generation procedure are sensitive too, as the partial keys can be derived from them.
 Therefore, they must be preserved in an encrypted storage for the duration of the procedure.
 This ensures that, if the generation is interrupted - eg. due to a restart, software upgrade or migration to a different software - it will be able to recover its state and continue from the point of interruption on.
 To allow this, we store the generator states as a log, described in [TODO!]().

 The format we propose is based on the tested and successful [EIP-2335: BLS12-381 Keystore](https://eips.ethereum.org/EIPS/eip-2335).
+The semantics of the fields `crypto`, `pubkey`, `description`, `version` and `uuid` is fully preserved.
 We extend it with fields for the information needed by the different consensus algorithms that it might be used for, and with ability to store in encrypted form either an already generated BLS partial key (key share), or a log of DVT key generation states (if the generation hasn't finished yet).

 ## Sensitive Info